jimy-byerley/pymadcad/docs/concepts.rst

 It's always a difficult way to stop a decision on the way to represent 3D objects.
 In most cases we represent it by its exterior surface, but the problem of the polygons remains: `ngons, quads, triangles, bezier,` ... ?
 And the way to put it into memory also: `simple unit elements, dynamically typed polygons, halfedges, quadedges,` ...
 Or even the way to access it: `arrays, chained lists, octree, hashmaps`.

-Choice was not easy but is in favor of simplicity:
+The choice was not easy but was in favor of simplicity:

-	:array storage:   ``list`` for now
+	- array storage:   ``typedlist``
-	:simple unit elements:  ``vec3`` for points and ``tuple`` for edges and trangles
+	- simple unit elements:  ``vec3`` for points and ``uvec2``, ``uvec3`` for edges and triangles
-	:surface is only made of triangles:  ``(a,b,c)``
+	- surfaces are only made of triangles:  ``uvec3(a,b,c)``

-This structure is very simple and common in the 3D computing, and it makes easy to write most of the operations.
-Therefore the storage is exposed to the user.
+This structure is very simple and common in the world or 3D computing, and it makes easy to write most of the operations.
+Therefore the storage is exposed to the user: The ``Mesh`` class is just referencing buffers the user can hack into. and a mesh can be created from arbitrary buffers of points and faces.

+Points and faces were initially stored in regular python lists.
+It was convenient to write python algorithms using it, but any interoperability with compiled code, or with libraries using different data structures than list/pyglm.
+This is why `arrex <https://github.com/jimy-byerley/arrex>`_ was created.
+It behaves just like a python list, but stores its elements as in a buffer, and so can be easily converted or shared through numpy.

 Display library
 ~~~~~~~~~~~~~~~